 General Synod, Commissioners’ Committees and other Church Business

 The Second Church Estates Commissioner is a Governor of the Church Commissioners and is an ex-officio member of the Church of England’s General Synod .
 The post-holder is required to be a confirmed lay member of the Church of England.

 Although the Second Commissioner is an ex-officio member of the General Synod’s Legislative Committee, she is not a member of any of the Commissioners’ other committees.
 She is however entitled to attend and speak (but not vote) at any of their meetings, including the AGM.

-For more on the organisational history of the Commissioners, click here.
+For more on the Commissioners, click here.